 And so I started looking at carrot soup recipes and trying to imagine how all those carrots were going to taste.
 I looked at curried ones and gingery ones and one hummus-inspired one, but in the end, they all revolved around carrots.
 (Imagine that.)
 Finally, I spotted one that offered me an answer.
 It combined carrots with tomatoes.
 I love tomato soup, so I could imagine loving a carrot-tomato soup.
 And I did.

 I’m just lucky that long ago my husband agreed to always clean up if I cooked.
 He didn’t know what he was getting himself into!
 The clean-up may have been tedious, but we both loved the soup.
 The fire-roasted tomatoes cut the carrot flavor just enough for my taste without completely hiding it.
 Unfortunately, our teenager thought it was too gingery, so if you’re cooking for a picky child, consider replacing the ginger with cumin or Italian seasonings.

 Gingery Carrot and Tomato Soup

-- 1 large onion, chopped
+- 1 large onion chopped

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

-- 1 1/2 tablespoons ginger root, minced
+- 1 1/2 tablespoons ginger root minced

-- 3 to 4 cups vegetable broth
+- 3 - 4 cups vegetable broth

-- 1 1/2 pounds carrots (about 6 large), trimmed, peeled, and sliced
+- 1 1/2 pounds carrots about 6 large, trimmed, peeled, and sliced

-- 1 14.5 ounce can diced tomatoes (fire-roasted preferred)
+- 1 14.5 ounce can diced tomatoes fire-roasted preferred

 - 1/4 teaspoon cayenne pepper or hot smoked paprika

 - Heat a large, non-stick pot and add the onions.
 Cook, stirring often, until they soften.
 (If they start to stick, add water by the tablespoon.)
 Add the garlic and ginger and cook for another minute.